Skip to main content

 Primary Endpoint

-• Mortality or respiratory failure through Day 28
+• Mortality or respiratory failure by Day 28

 Key Secondary Endpoint